lawrencewoodman/subleq_vic20/README.md

 subleq_vic20
 ============

 A [SUBLEQ](https://techtinkering.com/articles/subleq-a-one-instruction-set-computer/ "SUBLEQ - A One Instruction Set Computer (OISC)") virtual machine for the Commodore VIC-20.
+This VM uses 16-bit words.

 SUBLEQ